 The urgency of the climate crisis is driving the need to transition to a zero-emission economy, and investor and corporate awareness has been increasing rapidly in recent years.
 In particular, many companies and investors want to align with the targets of the 2015 Paris Agreement, helping to ensure temperatures do not increase past the 1.5°C threshold.

 A growing cohort of governments, companies and investors are now actively focused on the net-zero transition and the emissions reductions required.
 Given different climate scenarios using target dates of 2030 and beyond, there is no single approach to achieving net-zero emissions.
-Within the finance industry, backed by global initiatives such as the ‘United Nations Environment Program Finance Initiative’, investor support is gathering momentum in the ‘race to Zero’.
+Within the finance industry, backed by global initiatives such as the ‘United Nations Environment Programme Finance Initiative’, investor support is gathering momentum in the ‘race to Zero’.

 How does climate change impact investors?

-Institutional investors such as pension funds, financial institutions, insurers, wealth managers, and endowments and foundations, hold trillions of dollars in assets in their portfolios that are highly exposed to climate transition risk in a decarbonizing economy.
+Institutional investors such as pension funds, financial institutions, insurers, wealth managers, and endowments and foundations, hold trillions of dollars in assets in their portfolios that are highly exposed to climate transition risk in a decarbonising economy.
 If they do nothing to address this issue today, climate change could significantly reduce their ability to deliver on investment promises such as pension payments.
-At the same time, they are increasingly keen to identify and capitalize on any opportunities they have to allocate to companies generating sustainable and green revenues.
+At the same time, they are increasingly keen to identify and capitalise on any opportunities they have to allocate to companies generating sustainable and green revenues.

-It's important for investors to try and assess an organizations ability or willingness to transition toward limiting global temperature increases and how well-positioned they are for the low-carbon economy.
+It's important for investors to try and assess an organisations ability or willingness to transition toward limiting global temperature increases and how well-positioned they are for the low-carbon economy.
 Investors should also consider and understand the downside risks associated with a transition.

 It's time for investors to consider repositioning their portfolios for the transition to a zero-emission economy.
 For investors at the beginning of their climate change transition, the sustainable investing landscape is rapidly evolving and can be complex.
 It's critical to understand the climate impact of their existing portfolio, to establish their capacity for future transition and, ultimately, to identify their long-term transition goals.